 It’s impossible for some of us to understand why and how former senator Rick Santorum, who has zero qualifications to be president of the United States and whose positions on family and social issues are prehistoric, continues to survive and even thrive this Republican primary season.
-His victories in Alabama and Mississippi this week only further our astonishment. […]
+His victories in Alabama and Mississippi this week only further our astonishment.
+This is not purely the […]

 Feminism’s final frontier?
 Religion.